 The recoverable amount of investment in TSML has been determined based on a valuation using cash flow projections covering a five-year period based on long range plans approved by management.
-Cash flows beyond the five-year period are extrapolated using a constant growth rate determined per individual cash-generating unit.
+Cash flows beyond the five-year period are extrapolated using a constant growth rate determined per individual cashgenerating unit.
+The determined growth rate is 2%.
 This growth rate is consistent with the long-term average growth rate for the industry.
-The discount rates applied to after tax cash flow projections is 9% in 2017 and 2016.
+The discount rates applied to after tax cash flow projections is 9% in 2018 and 2017.
 The discount rate also imputes the risk of the cash-generating units compared to the respective risk of the overall market and equity risk premium.
-The Group assessed the recoverable amounts of TSML and the result of such assessment was that the carrying amount is higher than its recoverable amount.
-The difference between the carrying amount and the proportionate share in the net assets of TSML pertains to the impairment loss recognized amounting to P100,000 and P86,200 in 2016 and 2015, respectively, included as part of "Equity in net losses of joint ventures" account, in the consolidated statements of income.
+The Group assessed the recoverable amount of TSML and the result of such assessment was that the carrying amount is higher than its recoverable amount.
+The difference between the carrying amount and the proportionate share in the net assets of TSML pertains to the impairment loss recognized amounting to P76,432, nil and P100,000 in 2018, 2017 and 2016, respectively, included as part of "Equity in net losses of joint ventures" account, in the consolidated statements of income.